 Legal Consequences for White Collar Cybercrime

-White collar cybercrime does not involve the physical harm or violence to another person or people.
+White-collar cybercrime does not involve physical harm or violence to another person or people.
 However, it still inflicts considerable damage, many times monetary, to its victims.
-With that in mind, judges and juries often mete out punishment that takes into consideration the amount of harm that people suffer at the hands of the white collar cybercriminal that committed the offense.
+With that in mind, judges and juries often mete out punishment that takes into consideration the amount of harm that people suffer at the hands of the white-collar cybercriminal that committed the offense.